hectorfhurtado/generator-nando-polymer/README.md

 If you notice a file *.spec.html: this file is used to work in isolation on your component.
 You can pass objects, probe styles before adding it to your project.
 It conceived as a sandbox playground for testing your component alone.

+### Where is my Chrome App?

+Initially, you can check everything loading the unpacked app from dst/.
+When you type:

+    grunt build

+everything goes to dist/ folder, so, you can load the unpacked app from this folder

 ### License

 [MIT License](http://en.wikipedia.org/wiki/MIT_License)